bittush8789/devops-cloud-interview-guide/03-linux/07-list-log-files-older-than-7-days.md

 - `-type f`: Limits the search to files (not directories).
 - `-mtime +7`: Filters files **modified more than 7 days ago**.
   - `+7` means strictly older than 7 days.
-  - `-7` would mean newer than 7 days.
+  - `-7` would mean newer than 7 days..

 ---